Of all the 1 billion+ Instagram accounts, you’ve probably noticed the blue verification checkmark on some and wondered: How can I get one of those?

 Follow the rules and community guidelines

-Compared to the previous tip, this one should be the easiest to adopt.
+Compared to the previous tip, this one should be the easiest to adopt when using verified accounts.
 Keeping in line with Instagram’s terms and conditions, as well as their community guidelines, is super important if you want to be verified.

 What the rules and guidelines really boil down to is being an honest and respectful member of the Instagram community.
 In fact, Instagram has even made a TL;DR for its guidelines: